ARISE responds to the COVID-19 virus

 - Drop-in and in-person visits to all ARISE locations are suspended.
 Instead, those individuals will be called for any follow-up.

 - Clients of our mental health clinics at 635 James Street or Fulton will be admitted with an appointment or in the case of a crisis visit.
-We are working quickly to implement tele-health visits for all mental health services.
+We have implement tele-health visits for all mental health services.

 - All visitors to all ARISE offices — including clinic clients — are being screened for risk of COVID-19 exposure using the protocol recommended by the NYS Health Department and other regulatory agencies.
 Anyone with suspected risk will not be admitted to the premises.